 Christmas Eve, 1937 – The Shubert Theatre, Broadway, New York City

-He told himself: stop acting like an old grandma spooked by a picture falling off the wall!
+He told himself to stop acting like an old grandma spooked by a picture falling off the wall!
 Do your job, man!

 The stage manager stared grimly ahead, willing his mouth to work immediately.
 Mary Dees looked up from the Photoplay magazine she was reading.
 The man tried again and was greatly relieved when he managed to convey the message to the young actress.